BijayX/Authentication-For_php/README.md

 # Project
-This is my First Git Repository.
+This is the php Login and Registration Authentication
 <br>
 Author - Bijay Kumar Shrestha